Rpascar1/Rpascar1.github.io/_posts/2020-02-19-final_redux_project_review.markdown

    Asycronous fetch calls are used for CRUD actions.

 8. Rails API should handle the data persistence.
-You should be using fetch() within your actions to GET and POST data from your API - do not use jQuery methods.
+You should be using fetch() within your actions to GET and POST data
+     from your API - do not use jQuery methods.

-   Building from the backend to front I quickly implemented a Rails	API.
+	    Building from the backend to front facing elements, I quickly implemented a Rails	API.

 9. Client-side application should handle the display of data with minimal data manipulation.